wcj365/healthcare/prep_notes/online_session_07.md

 - All three forces of vulnerability at work make an individual or a goupe of individuals even more vulnerable
 - Social detterminants of health
 - Disparity/inequality/inequity in health and healthcare
+- Health and healthcare as a previlige vs a right
 - Research and Policy implications
 ### Current Affairs
 - Appointment of Amy Coney Barrett to the supreme court